jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 * ~28:45 What are the host's list of 4 features that ZFS has?
 * ~29:48 What is the host's conclusion about the reliability of ZFS?

-### Lab
+### Lab - Chapter 11

 #### Lab 11 Objectives

 * Creating virtual disks in VirtualBox
-* Creating new partitions in fdisk
+* Creating new logical disks using LVM
 * Creating new filesystems with mkfs
 * Creating new filesystems in ZFS and Btrfs
-* Mounting new filesystems
+* Mounting new filesystems using the systemd `.mount` unit
-* Editing `/etc/fstab` and using systemd .mount files to make our mounts permanent

 #### Lab 11 Outcomes

-At the conclusion of this lab you will have successfully created new virtual disks, formatted partitions using mkfs, XFS, ext4, Btrfs, and ZFS, and have created systemd mount files for those partitions.
+At the conclusion of this lab you will have successfully created new virtual disks in VirtualBox.
+You will have succesfully created logical volumes using LVM.
+Finally you will have created next-generation filesystems (Btrfs and ZFS) along with systemd `.mount` unit files.

 #### Lab 11 Activities